dustinpfister/blog_posts/_posts/threejs-line.md

 ### Source code examples are up on Github

-The source code examples that I am written about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-line).
+The source code examples that I am writing about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-line).
+This is also where I place the [threejs source code examples for the many other blog posts](/categories/three-js/) that I ahve wrote over the years.

 ### Version Numbers matter

 As I say in every post of mine on threejs, the library is a project in which the version number matters big time.
-When I first wrote this post I was using [threejs r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited the post I was using r135.
+When I first wrote this post I was using [threejs r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited the post I was using r146.
 Sense then many code breaking changes have happened in threejs with all sorts of things.
 One major change is that when it comes to lines, and anything that works with geometry from that matter, the geometry now has to be an instance of Buffer Geometry.

 ## 1 - Full basic line demo examples